 It is no surprise that the 5th AML Directive focuses on putting an end to this trend - amongst many other requirements that go far beyond those expected by the Financial Action Task Force (FATF).
 Despina Vassilladou, Deputy Head of Unit at the European Commission, stressed during the recent ACAMS conference in Amsterdam that regulators’ level of tolerance of criminal abuse of the financial ecosystem is at an all-time low.

-What is the 5th Anti Money laundering Directive?
+What is the Fifth Anti Money laundering Directive (5AMLD)?

 The latest EU anti money laundering directive aims to improve transparency in identifying the beneficial ownership of trusts and companies, disrupt criminal abuse of the virtual currencies and prepaid cards, apply enhanced due diligence on transactions to and from high-risk countries.
 Further, it gives Financial Intelligence Units better access to information and facilities cooperation across nations through interconnected registers.
 The Directive also obliges all EU member states to create maintain central bank and payment account registers or central retrieval systems.
 For more information, read the European Commission’s Fact Sheet on the 5th Anti Money laundering Directive.

 The 5th AML Directive was signed into law on the 30th of May 2018, giving the Member States 18 months to transpose it into their national laws.
 However, regulators warn the changes do not stop here.